 Friendship Families is a program that matches international students with local families.
 The program can help ease the transition to college life for new students, meaningfully connect students and community members, and offer international students a view of American life and culture.

-To accomplish the above goals, the program matches a member of the community with a student and encourages periodic communication, interaction, and meetings.
+To accomplish these goals, the program matches a member of the community with a student and encourages periodic communication, interaction, and meetings.
 The Office of International Programs sponsors a few events throughout the academic year for hosts and their students, but what happens beyond these events is up to the pair.
-Examples of activities shared by hosts and students include: professional or college athletic events, holiday celebrations, religious experiences, outings with families, or dinners at home or a restaurant.
+Examples of activities shared by hosts and students include professional or college athletic events, holiday celebrations, religious experiences, outings with families, or dinners at home or a restaurant.
 While the friendship family program allows for periodic interaction, students remain on campus and do not live with host families.

 Want to be matched with a Friendship Family?

 Globe is the International Club of USC Aiken, comprising of the various international and local students of our campus.
 The International Club is represented by over twenty different countries across the world.